ID-Start-Winter22/.github/README.md

-# .github

-Screenshots of all chatbots in Projektmodul Start winter 2022/23 MUC.DAI
+# Screenshots of all chatbots in Projektmodul Start winter 2022/23 MUC.DAI